-Affordable living and housing: Questions to ask
+Affordable and complete communities: Questions to ask

-- What do you see as the main barriers to building nonmarket, green, deeply affordable housing in the CBRM?
-How do you propose to address these barriers? - How are environmental factors and environmental conservation being considered in the planning and development of our communities, and in local housing development? - How can the rights of people experiencing homelessness be better protected in the CBRM?
-How do you propose to strengthen these rights? - African Nova Scotian, Mi'kmaw and newcomer communities have historically been left out of planning and governance processes.
-How are these communities involved in any initiatives related to housing development, housing affordability and homelessness?
+- What do you see as the main barriers to building affordable housing and complete communities?
+How do you propose to address these barriers? - How are environmental factors and environmental conservation being considered in the planning and development of our communities?
+What is important to consider as we grow? - African Nova Scotian, Mi'kmaw and newcomer communities have historically been left out of planning processes.
+How are these communities involved in the planning process for housing development?
+What mechanisms are in place for public feedback?